Debby Ryan: Career

 In 2016, Ryan was cast in the NBC police series The Mysteries of Laura in season two as Lucy Diamond, Laura's drugged and trouble-making younger paternal half-sister and the half-aunt of Nicholas and Harrison.
 At the same time, Ryan was confirmed in the cast of comedy series Sing It!.
 The show debuted on May 25, 2016, at YouTube Red, a paid service of streaming original series and movies, similar to Netflix.
 Ryan played Holli Holiday, a famous and egocentric singer, who uses the fictional talent show Sing It! to self-promote.
 The character was inspired by Paula Abdul.
 On August 22, Ryan was confirmed to join the VH1 drama series Daytime Divas, based on the book Satan's Sisters by former The View host Star Jones.
 The series debuted on June 5, 2017.
 She will play Maddie Finn, an ex-host of The Lunch Hour and rival of Kibby, who wants to return to the show.

 In June 2017, Ryan announced via her Instagram account that Netflix had ordered Insatiable to series, after previously being passed on by The CW.
 The first season premiered on August 10, 2018.
-On February 14, 2020, the series was cancelled after two seasons.
+On February 14, 2020, the series was canceled after two seasons.

 In 2020, Ryan co-starred with Alison Brie in the psychological drama film Horse Girl.
-She called the film a turning point in her career, reasoning that "I think that there is no going back after this; … That being said, I admire being in different processes, in different genres, with different storytellers, and it’s incredible on-the-job training — it's like going back and majoring in something that you never even took as an elective in high school."
+She called the film a turning point in her career, reasoning that "I think that there is no going back after this; … That being said, I admire being in different processes, in different genres, with different storytellers, and it's incredible on-the-job training — it's like going back and majoring in something that you never even took as an elective in high school."
 In the same year, Ryan was cast in Netflix's thriller Night Teeth, directed by Adam Randall.
 She also appeared in The Opening Act directed by Steve Byrne.

 Ryan would join Alison Brie in another movie called Spin Me Round in 2022, and then appear in four episodes of the Peacock Original series The Resort the same year.
-In 2023, Ryan appeared in Shortcomings, an Asian American relationship drama directed by Randall Park.
+In 2023, Ryan appeared in Shortcomings, an Asian-American relationship drama directed by Randall Park.

+Influences

+In a March 2009 interview, she revealed that she also looked up to Meryl Streep, calling Streep "so profoundly thought-provoking and life-changing".
+In a May 2009 People interview, Ryan stated that her Suite Life co-star, Brenda Song, was her acting idol.
+She has said that her other role models include Anne Hathaway, Rachel McAdams and Tobey Maguire.